2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 Comparative Literature majors at NC State take out an average of $19,319 in student loans while working on their Bachelor's Degree.

 Brigham Young University - Provo ranked #11 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the city of Provo, BYU is a private not-for-profit school with a fairly large student population.
+Located in the city of Provo, BYU is a private not-for-profit college with a fairly large student population.

 Of the 65 students majoring in comparative literature at BYU, 42% are male and 58% are female.